rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 * It is run on an NTFS partition mounted on a Linux system.

 * There are Python style trailing comments in the buildozer.spec

+* The first time an app is run after its install it may be *very* slow to start if UC Browser is installed on the Android device and is scanning.

 ## Changing buildozer.spec